shadowtaker2/Marlin_2.0.x/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

-# Last release 1.2.1 of Marlin BugFix 2.0.8 for Delta FLSun QQS-Pro &Q5 (motherboard HISPEED/Mks ROBIN MINIv2/NANOv1).

-- 202104  Add options in MULTI branch for multi-boards.
-- 20201122 Add options in QQS_Config (BMG&BMGmini (step), Flying Extruder)
-- 20201022 Updated Marlin BugFix 2.0.8.1 for FLSun QQS-Pro with A4988 and TMC220x (Easy to configure by "QQS_Config.h" file)**
-- Integration in the Marlin firmware of the HISPEED motherboard and configuration files for the QQS-Pro.
-- Fixed Deploy/Stow ZProbe
-- Fixed for users using E3Dv6 hotend
-- Others TIPS(QQS_Config.h, Quick calibration, Menu management of NeoPixel leds, etc).

 __Not for production use.
 Use with caution!__

 Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin's decision to use a "Hardware Abstraction Layer" below.